-Fiscal year 2017 contributions totaled about \$548 million dollars (\$415 million employer and \$133 million member) and remained stable from previous years.
-As ATRS becomes a more mature system, the total active members compared to retirees will continue to move more towards a one-to-one ratio, and is now just over a 1.5 to 1 ratio.
-This equalization trend will occur for some time as ATRS matures, as the Baby Boomer generation reaches retirement age, and as schools continue to consolidate and outsource nonteaching positions to private contractors in transportation, food service, classroom support, custodial services, and substitute teachers.
+Fiscal year 2019 contributions totaled about \$573 million dollars (\$431 million employer and \$142 million member) and remained stable from previous years.
+As ATRS becomes a more mature system, the total active members compared to retirees will continue to move more towards a one-to-one ratio, and is now about a 1.5 to one ratio.
+This equalization trend will occur for some time as ATRS matures, as the Baby Boomer generation reaches retirement age, and as schools continue to consolidate and outsource nonteaching positions to private contractors in transportation, food service, custodial services, and substitute teachers.